chimpwidablastuh/mickey/README.md

 ## Contribute 🤝

-Want to contribute to Mickey?
+Want to contribute to BusyBee?
 Great!
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.

 ## License 📄